-- 112. I also propose to make substantial reductions in excise duty of some other items of everyday use.
-Accordingly- - Excise duty on cheaper varieties of toilet soap will be reduced from 10 per cent to 5 per cent; - Excise duty on tooth paste will be reduced from 20 per cent to 10 per cent; - Vacuum and gas-filled bulbs not exceeding 60 watts will have the duty reduced from 15 per cent to 10 per cent. - 113.
-I am sure these substantial concessions, which would cost the exchequer approximately Rs.
-15 crores in a full year, will be welcomed by Parliament and by the public.
-I also hope that industry and trade will play fair by the consumer and pass on the benefit of these duty reductions to the consumer. - 114.
-Our Party's election manifesto referred to the need to encourage dieselisation of taxis.
-In fulfilment of this commitment and with a view to giving an incentive for taxi-owners to go in for dieselisation.
-I propose to extend full excise duty exemption to diesel engines used for conversion of petrol driven taxis. - 115.
+I also propose to make substantial reductions in excise duty on some other items of everyday use.
+Accordingly-

+- Excise duty on cheaper varieties of toilet soap will be reduced from 10 per cent to 5 per cent; - Excise duty on tooth paste will be reduced from 20 per cent to 10 per cent; - Vacuum and gas-filled bulbs not exceeding 60 watts will have the duty reduced from 15 per cent to 10 per cent.

+I am sure these substantial concessions, which would cost the Exchequer approximately Rs.
+15 crore in a full year, will be welcomed by Parliament and by the public.
+I also hope that industry and trade will play fair by the consumer and pass on the benefit of these duty reductions to the consumer.

+Our party's election manifesto referred to the need to encourage dieselisation of taxis.
+In fulfilment of this commitment and with a view to giving an incentive for taxi-owners to go in for dieselisation, I propose to extend full excise duty exemption to diesel engines used for conversion of petrol driven taxis.
 My second proposal is aimed at giving relief to the cycle rickshaw driver.
 Powered cycle rickshaws are already exempt from excise duty.
 To encourage motorisation of non-powered cycle rickshaws, I propose to extend full duty exemption for internal combustion engines used for this purpose.
-I am sure Hon'ble Members will welcome this measure, as a visible sign of our keenness to reduce physical strain and at the same time encourage this relatively cheap means of transport,
+I am sure hon'ble members will welcome this measure, as a visible sign of our keenness to reduce physical strain and at the same time encourage this relatively cheap means of transport.

-116. Before I leave the field of indirect taxes.
-I have a major decision of policy to announce.
+Before I leave the field of indirect taxes, I have a major decision of policy to announce.
 For the past couple of decades, there has been a persistent public demand for the setting up of an independent Appellate Tribunal for customs and central excise matters, somewhat similar to the set-up on the Direct Taxes side.
 This demand has recently been endorsed by the Estimates Committee of Parliament.
-Government has, in the past, not been in favour of such a system, as it was felt that it would not be appropriate in the case of indirect taxes, and that the present departmental machinery was in fact adopting a very objective approach.
+Government has, in the past, not been in favour of such a system, as it was felt that it would not be appropriate in the case of indirect taxes, and that the present departmental machinery was, in fact, adopting a very objective approach.
 I think a time has come when we should gracefully accept the common view, which is based on the dictum that justice should not only be done but should also seem to be done.
-It is in this spirit that provision has been made in the Finance Bill for setting up an Appellate Tribunal to hear appeals in respect of customs. central excise and gold control matters.
-This Tribunal will be independent of the executive machinery charged with the responsibility of day-to-day ministration of revenue laws.
-I have no doubt that this measure will meet with the whole-hearted approval of Parliament and of trade and industry
+It is in this spirit that provision has been made in the Finance Bill for setting up an Appellate Tribunal to hear appeals in respect of customs, central excise and gold control matters.
+This Tribunal will be independent of the executive machinery charged with the responsibility of day-to-day administration of revenue laws.
+I have no doubt that this measure will meet with the whole-hearted approval of Parliament and of trade and industry.

-117. My taxation proposals will yield a sum of Rs.
-223.22 crores in a full year in central excise duties Rs.
-39.58 crores in customs duties.
+My taxation proposals will yield a sum of Rs.
+223.22 crore in a full year in central excise duties and Rs.
+39.58 crore in customs duties.
 The reliefs I have announced add up to Rs.
-34.75 crores on the central excise side and Rs.
-7.93 crores on the customs The net side. yield is therefore.
-Rs.
-188.47 crores from central excise duties and Rs.
-31.65 crores customs duties.
-The accrual to the Central exchequer in a full year will be Rs.
-144.85 crores and the share of the States will be Rs.
-75.27 crores.
+34.75 crore on the central excise side and Rs.
+7.93 crore on the customs side.
+The net yield is, therefore, Rs.
+188.47 crore from central excise duties and Rs.
+31.65 crore from customs duties.
+The accrual to the Central Exchequer in a full year will be Rs.
+144.85 crore and the share of the States will be Rs.
+75.27 crore.